 Cisco Extension Mobility login and logout functionality can be distributed across a pair of subscriber nodes to increase login/logout cluster capacity.
-For example, when the EM load is distributed evenly between two MCS 7845-H2/I2 servers, the maximum cluster-wide capacity is 375 sequential logins and/or logouts per minute.
+For example, when the EM load is distributed evenly between two virtual machines with the 7,500-user OVA template, the maximum cluster-wide capacity is 375 sequential logins and/or logouts per minute.